F12-Syntex/AdventOfCode-python/README.md

-Sure!
-Here's a basic template for an Advent of Code Python repository readme:

 ## AdventOfCode-python

 This repository is dedicated to storing all my solutions for the Advent of Code challenges, written in Python.